 Tempera paint on canvas - Collection of Skissernas Museum - Museum of Artistic Process and Public Art, Lund, Sweden

 Delaunay's Rythme (Rhythm) is of particular importance because it was created for and exhibited at the 15th annual Salon des Tuileries exhibit in Paris in 1938.
 The artist's participation in this exhibit proved her inclusion within a group of artists representing modern art in France.
 This large-scale painting measures more than seventeen by nineteen feet and, like her other works, features circles of bright primary colors as well as black and white.
 Layers of semi-circle arcs are unevenly positioned one beside the other, forming a line of disjointed circles along a central axis.
-A section of interlocking black and white triangles ground this series of half-circles on one side, connecting with the black of the large circle surrounding the colorful central shape to create a balance across the canvas.
+A section of interlocking black and white triangles and diamonds ground this series of half-circles on one side, connecting with the black of the large circle surrounding the colorful central shape to create a balance across the canvas.

 Beginning in the 1930s Delaunay began to explore the subject of "rhythms."
 She was fascinated by the rhythm created by placing colors side by side, complementing and contradicting one another.
 As can be seen in this image, sometimes the colors blend together and make a larger shape (as with the circles on the top center of the canvas) while other times they work against each other (noted in the way some of the circles on the lower half of the canvas seem to break apart from each other).
 Delaunay captures the visual rhythm created by the moving or shifting of colors, as well as their interplay across the canvas.
 The artist described the process she underwent in exploring color as a "period of scales to discover harmonies and dissonances that give colors a life of their own, investing them with a pulse and vibrations which, when later put in order, become rhythms."

 Oil paint on canvas - Collection of Musée d'Art Moderne de la Ville de Paris, Paris, France